Implementation

 Polyglot Language Support: Companies typically use multiple languages in their stacks and might adopt new languages in the future.
 This requires an adaptive feature flagging system that can handle the nuances of each language without compromising performance and stability.

-4. The Decision – If you’re looking to build your own platform, this page provides a list of feature flag libraries for every programming language.
+Compliance: Company-wide internal tools require access controls, audit logs, and potentially custom permissions to ensure that functionality is controlled at an appropriate level. - The Decision – If you’re looking to build your own platform, this page provides a list of feature flag libraries for every programming language.
 This can act as a nice starting point to understand the scope of the undertaking.
 If you’re looking to purchase a platform, you want to make sure that you are integrating a well-tested and proven solution.
 The platform should also allow you the flexibility to integrate feature flag driven development across teams and across products (web and mobile), either through an on-premise/private instance or managed cloud platform You want to ensure that the feature flagging platform is:

 Stable